By: Marilyn L. Davis

 - If I was tired, I rested and didn’t criticize myself for needing a nap.
 If babies sleep to grow, I figured it would benefit my recovery, too.

-HALT, or stop, cut short, freeze as reminders of the word, also reinforced my decisions to delay giving into a craving.
+HALT, also reinforced my decisions to delay giving in to a craving.

 Then I started walking in the evenings after work and before my 8 PM meeting.
 I’d walk along the shore of the lake and watch a sunset, or stop and let the lapping of the water soothe my jangled nerves.

 My cravings only got worse if I fueled it with romancing how nice it would be to get high.
-It was at these times that I had to remember, reflect, and realize that repeating the same mistakes, getting the same bad outcomes, and possibly overdose were all potential results of a relapse.
+It was at these times that I had to remember, reflect, and realize that repeating the same mistakes, getting the same adverse outcomes, and possibly overdose were all possible results of a relapse.

 I’d ask myself if that was really what I wanted, or did I want to find a safe alternative to relapse.